open-policy-agent/opa/docs/docs/ocp/index.md

 - `--addr` to set the listening address (default: `localhost:8282`).
 - `--log-level` to set the log level (default: `"info"`).

-OCP Docker images are available on Docker Hub for the edge releases (ie. tip of `main` branch).
+OCP Docker images are available on Docker Hub for the edge releases (i.e. tip of `main` branch).
 To get more information on the other `run` command arguments:

 ```bash